 “I hate losing more than I love winning,” quarterback Diego Pavia said.
 “We want more.
 The team just deserves more.”

 Vanderbilt won the coin toss and chose to defer, setting the stage for a Texas drive to open the game.
-The Longhorns received a holding penalty while taking the ball out of the endzone, causing them to start their drive at their own seven-yard line.
-On Ewers’ second pass of the game, Vanderbilt’s Langston Patterson got his hand on the ball, tipping it up in the air where Martel Hight caught it for a Commodore takeaway.
+The Longhorns received a holding penalty while taking the ball out of the endzone, causing them to start their drive at their seven-yard line.
+On Ewers’ second pass attempt of the game, Vanderbilt’s Langston Patterson got his hand on the ball, tipping it up in the air for Martel Hight to catch it for a Commodore takeaway.

-Starting with the ball at the Texas 31-yard line, Vanderbilt crept down the field with four straight rushing plays before confronting a third-and-eight.
+Starting with the ball at Texas’ 31-yard line, Vanderbilt crept down the field with four straight rushing plays before confronting a third-and-eight.
 Pavia, looking for a receiver, scrambled to his right with two Texas defenders on his trail.
-Not finding anyone open, the New Mexico native took matters into his own hands, tiptoeing down the sideline and falling into the end zone for not only a first down, but a touchdown.
+Not finding anyone open, the New Mexico native took matters into his own hands, tiptoeing down the sideline and diving into the end zone for a touchdown.

-Down 7-0, the Longhorns wasted no time getting down the field, advancing all the way to the Vanderbilt 3-yard line in eight plays.
-On first and goal, Ewers threw it left to a one-on-one covered Matthew Golden, who used his left hand to make the touchdown snag.
-With 5:37 remaining in the first quarter, the ball went back to the Commodores for a chance to regain the lead.
+Down 7-0, the Longhorns wasted no time getting down the field, advancing all the way to Vanderbilt’s 3-yard line in eight plays.
+On first and goal, Ewers threw it left to a one-on-one covered Matthew Golden, who used only his left hand to make a sensational touchdown snag.
+With 5:37 remaining in the first quarter, the Commodores got the ball back with a chance to regain the lead.

-After three run plays to open the drive failed to produce a first down, Vanderbilt opted to go for it on fourth-and-one at their own 34-yard line.
-Faking out the Texas defense by having Pavia stare at the sideline in feigned confusion, the ball was snapped directly to Junior Sherrill, who picked up the first down with a nine-yard gain.
-But, Vanderbilt’s elation was not to last, as an illegal formation penalty nullified the play — forcing the Commodores into punting.
+After three run plays to open the drive failed to produce a first down, Vanderbilt opted to go for it on fourth-and-one at its own 34-yard line.
+Pavia faked out Texas’ defense by staring at the sideline in feigned confusion before the ball was snapped directly to Junior Sherrill, who picked up the first down with a nine-yard gain.
+But, Vanderbilt’s elation was not to last, as an illegal formation penalty nullified the play — forcing the Commodores to punt.

-Stuck with the worst possible field position to open its fourth drive, Vanderbilt ran the ball twice before an incomplete pass on third down sent the Commodores punting.
-A booming ball from Jesse Mirco was fielded by the Longhorns at their own 41-yard line, setting Texas up in prime field position.
-It took them five plays to capitalize.
-Ewers found Moore Jr. for their second end zone connection of the day, putting Texas up 21-7.
+Stuck with the worst possible field position to open its fourth drive, Vanderbilt ran the ball twice before an incomplete pass on third down sent it punting.
+A booming ball from Jesse Mirco was fielded by the Longhorns at their 41-yard line, setting them up in prime field position.
+It took them five plays to capitalize as Ewers soon found Moore Jr. for their second end zone connection of the day, putting Texas up 21-7.

-The situation went from bad to worse for the Commodores, as a 19-yard Pavia keeper was called back due to a holding on Sherrill.
+The situation went from bad to worse for the Commodores, as a 19-yard Pavia keeper was called back due to holding by Sherrill.
 Pavia, brought down by the legs, then limped off the field and into Vanderbilt’s injury tent for inspection.

 With Pavia hurt, backup quarterback Nate Johnson received the keys to the Commodores’ offense with a 14-point deficit and just over three minutes left in the half.
-On a daunting third-and-nine, Johnson completed a pass to Eli Stowers for the first down, extending the drive into the two minute timeout and allowing Pavia to reenter the game.
+On a daunting third-and-nine, Johnson completed a pass to Eli Stowers for the first down, extending the drive into the two-minute timeout — just long enough for Pavia to reenter the game.

 The offense didn’t fare any better under his direction, as the Commodores found themselves facing third-and-nine just a few plays later.
 The ball was handed off to Sedrick Alexander, who bounced off a defender before fumbling at the Texas 37-yard line.
-After a lengthy review, the call on the field of a fumble recovered by the Longhorns stood, giving Texas the ball with a minute left in the half.
+After a lengthy review, the call on the field of a stood, giving Texas the ball with a minute left in the half.

 Despite the advantageous field position, the Longhorns couldn’t make headway before the end of the half, with Randon Fontenette sacking Ewers on third down to force a punt.
 The Commodores got the ball back with 38 seconds left and completed a few quick passes to bring the ball to the Texas 36-yard line.
 With only two seconds left, Brock Taylor took the field and completed a 54-yard field goal to cut the deficit to 21-10 entering the half.